Ohio State Route 32: History

+Work began in Brown County in early 2023 for a diamond interchange project on SR 32 located between Bodman and Brooks-Malott Roads, approximately 1 mi west of Mount Orab.
+Both existing at-grade intersections were removed, along with the traffic signal at SR 32 and Brooks-Malott Road.
+The project was completed at the end of 2024.

 Future

 The portion of SR 32 in Clermont, Brown, Highland, Adams, and Pike counties was under consideration as the eastward continuation of I-74 from Cincinnati to Piketon in 1991, where it would have connected with I-73 as part of the North-South I-73/I-74 Corridor created in the Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991.
 Heavy local opposition in the late 1990s to build I-74 through Cincinnati and I-73 around Columbus and north through Michigan forced ODOT to cancel any further plans to extend I-74 east of Cincinnati or I-73 from Portsmouth and Columbus to Toledo through Ohio.